frieda-bldn/Portfolio/README.md

 #### 3) Exploratory Data Analysis

+EDA in python includes the drawing various plots on different conditions and correlations, using Seaborn or other visualization techniques.
+I learned to work with aggregate data (averages within conditions and participants) by using Split-Apply Combine operations, and how to deal with outliers.

+Furthermore, I also learned statistic operations in python, including paired and one-sample t-tests.
+(# example will be added)

 #### 4) Single-unit data

 Single-unit data is recorded from an individual neuron and describes therefore its firing patterns.
-Such spike train activity can be illustrated by raster plots or peri-stimulus time histograms, as can be seen in this [example]().
+Such spike train activity can be illustrated by raster plots or peri-stimulus time histograms, as can be seen in this [example]. (# still coming)

 Furthermore, it is also possible to work with data of multielectrode arrays.